 A few white Christian evangelists, infused with the spirit of the Revolution, supported the gradual abolition of slavery and the ordination of black ministers.
 But within a generation, the overwhelming majority of white church leaders in the South forgot these revolutionary ideals and articulated instead a religious system that served as a rationale for slaveholding.
 Styling themselves as biblical patriarchs, they claimed a moral responsibility over their slaves, and argued that slavery was providentially ordained to bring Christianity to the benighted children of Africa.

-In the 1920s, however, the “back-to-Africa” movement of Marcus Garvey ’s United Negro Improvement Association gave voice to a powerful and positive black nationalism.
-While the UNIA was largely political and economic in its orientation, it emphasized the responsibility of African-American Christians to missionize and build an independent African homeland.
-Garvey’s vision of a black God in whose image black people were created would be developed decades later in the writings of a new wave of African-American theologians.
-And the powerful “Afrocentric” sentiments of the UNIA would be forcefully restated in the late 1960s with the emergence of black nationalism and liberation theology.
+In the 1920s, the “Back-to-Africa” movement of Marcus Garvey ’s United Negro Improvement Association gave voice to a powerful and positive black nationalism.
+While the UNIA was largely political and economic in its orientation, it emphasized the responsibility of African American Christians to missionize and build an independent African homeland.
+Garvey’s vision of a black God in whose image black people were created would be developed decades later in the writings of a new wave of African American theologians.
+The powerful “Afrocentric” sentiments of the UNIA would be forcefully restated in the late 1960s with the emergence of black nationalism and liberation theology.